 Your owner’s manual will tell you where your vehicle’s fuse panel is.
-Most models situate the fuse panel on the driver’s side of the dashboard under the steering wheel; or in the engine compartment; but location varies from vehicle to vehicle.
+Most models situate the fuse panel on the driver’s side of the dashboard; under the steering wheel or in the engine compartment.
+But, locations vary from vehicle to vehicle.

 Loss Of Power To Accessories

-As a result, protecting it from possible damage.
-If you notice that any of the vehicle’s functions or accessories; such as the radio, wipers, power windows or locks, etc, suddenly stop working it may be related to a fuse.
+Consequently, protecting it from possible damage.
+If you notice that any of the vehicle’s functions or accessories; such as the radio, wipers, power windows or locks, etc. suddenly stop working; it may be related to a fuse.

 Testing A Fuse Without Removing It

-If you don’t want to break electrical continuity to components a fuse handles by pulling it out; a fuse can be checked while still in place using a multimeter.
-Remember the car’s metal frame is one side of its electrical circuit.
+If you don’t want to break electrical continuity to components a fuse handles; a fuse can be checked while still in place using a multimeter.
+Remember the car’s metal frame, is one side of its electrical circuit.

 Testing Blade Type Automotive Fuses